michael-amiethyst/homebrew-bashpile/docs/contributor/roadmap.md

 * Script super-blocks / sections
 * Scriptinos and easy testing
 * `until`
-* `unless`
 * `expr AND expr` like Bash's `(expr;expr)` without the subshell (maybe)
-* typecasts on IDs and function calls - implemented in the translated output

 # much later
 * tooling (IDE integrations, code highlighting)